SirNooblyOP/Kerbol-Renewed/README.md

-# Kerbol Renewed v0.1.0 (W.I.P.)
+# Kerbol System Renewed v0.1.1 (W.I.P.)

 ### About

-Kerbol Renewed is a mod that moves around stock celestial bodies to be similar to our solar system, including changing the orbital inclination of planets and eccentricity for a more true to life and challenging experience.
+Kerbol System Renewed is a mod that moves around stock celestial bodies to be similar to our solar system, including changing the orbital inclination of planets and eccentricity for a more true to life and challenging experience.
 In this process i've had the need to implement a new gas giant beyond Jool to better accommodate the already existing celestials bodies.

 This is my first mod and post on the forums, but i've been playing KSP for 7 years.
 I plan to add more features as i learn, listed below.